JieSun1990/JERFOUCRU/README.md

 ## SUMMARY
 The entire project is divided into 3 parts
-1. **Training Random Forest**[here](#PART-1): This part includes functions to preprocess data (adjust CRS, calibrate coordinates, ...), create train-validate-test set, perform Overlay and EM disaggregate, training model (on python), and other supporting functions to visualize
+1. [**Training Random Forest**](#part-1-training-random-forest): This part includes functions to preprocess data (adjust CRS, calibrate coordinates, ...), create train-validate-test set, perform Overlay and EM disaggregate, training model (on python), and other supporting functions to visualize
-2. **Generate Cases**[here](#PART-2): This part includes functions to generate cases at pixel levels and country-wide levels.
+2. [**Generate Cases**](#part-2-generate-cases): This part includes functions to generate cases at pixel levels and country-wide levels.
 It also contains functions to adjust the population data (from the mapping to match with UN data)
-3. **Comparing with WHO Incidence Grouping (WHO-IG)**[here](#PART-3): The last part comprises functions visualizing the cases (or population, etc) between RF and WHO-IG data
+3. [**Comparing with WHO Incidence Grouping (WHO-IG)**](#part-3-comparing-with-who-incidence-grouping): The last part comprises functions visualizing the cases (or population, etc) between RF and WHO-IG data

 Each folder will have similar structure:
 1. **Script** files: Code